zyedidia/lfi/README.md

 when sandboxing reads and writes, and 1.5% (Arm64)/6% (x86-64) overhead when only sandboxing writes, measured on SPEC 2017.
-Since all sandboxes exist in the same address space, context switches do not require changing the CPU's privilege level (i.e., transitioning to kernel mode).
+Since all sandboxes exist in the same address space, context switches do not require changing the CPU's privilege level (i.e., transitioning to kernel mode) and take only 10s of cycles.

 # Getting Started